 Extension risk.
 The market value of some debt securities, particularly mortgage securities and certain asset-backed securities, may be adversely affected when bond calls or prepayments on underlying mortgages or other assets are less or slower than anticipated.
 Extension risk may result from, for example, rising interest rates or unexpected developments in the markets for the underlying assets or mortgages.
 As a consequence, the security's effective maturity will be extended, resulting in an increase in interest rate sensitivity to that of a longer-term instrument.
 Extension risk generally increases as interest rates rise.
-This is because, in a rising interest rate environment, the rate of prepayment and exercise of call or buy-back rights generally falls and the value of the security reduced.
+This is because, in a rising interest rate environment, the rate of prepayment and exercise of call or buy-back rights generally falls and the rate of default and delayed payment generally rises.
+When the maturity of an investment is extended in a rising interest rate environment, a below-market interest rate is usually locked-in and the value of the security reduced.
 This risk is greater for fixed-rate than variable-rate debt securities.